Skip to main content

 Product photos are inferior

-Why is it a problem?
-Shoppers won’t click.
-That will hurt your listing's conversion rate and its ranking.
+Shoppers won't click on listings that aren't visually appealing.
+This hurts your listing's conversion rate and its ranking.

-Either pay a pro to take your pics or study product photography and image editing yourself.
+Either pay a pro to take your pics or study product photography and take a "shot" at it yourself.
 You can do it!
 Further reading: Five Tips for Better Etsy Photos.
 And Etsy’s own excellent guide on the topic, The Ultimate Guide to Product Photography.

 Poorly-worded descriptions

-Your listing description can be what converts shoppers to buyers.
+Your listing description can be what converts shoppers to customers.
 Or it can drive them off!
 Strike a balance: include the key details.
 But be concise.
-Long, rambling descriptions will hurt your conversion rate and your ranking.
+Long, rambling descriptions hurt your conversion rate and your ranking.

 If English is not your first language or writing is not your strength, AI can help!
 Our OpenAI-powered feature, AI Listing Helper, can assist you with getting your listings started.
 We have a blog post about using AI to help you write your listing copy.
 Also, Etsy has a useful article on keywords and SEO here (If you don't want to read the whole thing, just scroll down to the “Listing descriptions” section).